-In our planning day in January we reviewed our Vision, Mission and Core Values to make sure they are still relevant and inspirational, created the theme “Raising the bar” for 2013 and set our goals.
+In our planning day in January, we reviewed our Vision, Mission and Core Values to make sure they are still relevant and inspirational, created the theme “Raising the bar” for the year and set our goals.
 I then spoke to each member of the team to make sure they understood what our purpose is, how they contributed to our ongoing success and to review their performance.

 She says there are seven components to delivering your opening statement when dealing with an issue: